lem0n4de/Ders/sorular.md

     - Atrial Repolarization
         - ECG'de gözükmeyen activity
         - **Sorulan**
+19. Precordial derivations and attachment regions, wrong?
+    - V5 Mid Maxillary
-19. Auerbach (Myenteric) plexus nerededir?
+20. Auerbach (Myenteric) plexus nerededir?
     - Between circular and longitudinal muscles
     - *These nerve cells are the portion of the enteric nervous system responsible for generating peristaltic movements.*
-20. Which of the followings is a reason of decrease in edema?
+21. Which of the followings is a reason of decrease in edema?
     - Increase in hydrostatic pressure of tissue fluid and
     - Decreased osmotic pressure of tissue fluid
-21. A drug that raises heart rate
+22. A drug that raises heart rate
     - Norepinephrine ??
     - B1 adrenergic receptor agonists
-22. Gastrointestinal reflexes
+23. Gastrointestinal reflexes
     - **Enterogastric reflex** (One of the 3 gastrointestinal reflexes) inhibits **gastric acid** and **gastric acid secretion** and it also causes decreased **motility**.
     - Gastrocolic reflex makes an increase in motility of the colon in response to stretch in the stomach and the byproducts of digestion in the small intestine.
     - Gastroileal reflex works with the gastrocolic reflex to stimulate the urge to defecate.
-23. Gastrointestinal hormone secretion induced by acidity
+24. Gastrointestinal hormone secretion induced by acidity
     - **Secretin**
         - **Sorulan**
     - Cholecystokinin
     - Gastric inhibitory peptide
-24. Pancreatic proteolytic enzymes
+25. Pancreatic proteolytic enzymes
     - ![Pancreatic Enzymes](./resimler/pancreatic.png)
     - **Trypsin**
         - **Sorulan**
-25. Vitamin deficiency in which cessation of teeth growth and extremely fragile blood vessels
+26. Vitamin deficiency in which cessation of teeth growth and extremely fragile blood vessels
     - **Vitamin C**
-26. Relaxation of Oddi Sphincter
+27. Relaxation of Oddi Sphincter
     - Cholecystokinin
-27. Cells that have the ability of phagocytosis in small intestines is called
+28. Cells that have the ability of phagocytosis in small intestines is called
     - Paneth cells
-28. Find the incorrect statement about Angiotensin II
+29. Find the incorrect statement about Angiotensin II
     - Vasodilation
         - **Sorulan**
     - (Angiotensin II causes vasoconstriction and an increase in blood pressure.)
-29. Glomerular filtration rate increases when ___?
+30. Glomerular filtration rate increases when ___?
     - Glomerular hydrostatic pressure increases
-30. On which of the following does aldosterone exert its greatest effect?
+31. On which of the following does aldosterone exert its greatest effect?
     - Collecting duct
-31. Renin is secreted by
+32. Renin is secreted by
     - Juxtoglomerular cells
-32. Menstrual cycle hormones
+33. Menstrual cycle hormones
     - Ostrogen
     - Progesterone
     - FSH